Skip to main content

 PostgreSQL Basic

-The OpenTelemetry Collector's PostgreSQL receiver collects 34 metrics from PostgreSQL 9.6+, including connection counts, query performance, lock activity, WAL replication lag, and table/index statistics.
-This guide configures the receiver, sets up a monitoring user, and ships metrics to base14 Scout.
+The OpenTelemetry Collector's PostgreSQL receiver collects 23 metrics from PostgreSQL, including backend connections, transaction commit and rollback throughput, lock and deadlock activity, cache-miss pressure, and per-table and per-index statistics.
+This guide configures the receiver, sets up a read-only monitoring user, and ships metrics to base14 Scout.

-For advanced monitoring with query statistics, per-table metrics, and replication details, see PostgreSQL Advanced Monitoring.
+For advanced monitoring with query statistics, per-table I/O, and replication details, see PostgreSQL Advanced Monitoring.

 Prerequisites